 Complaints about Upromise in various online forums seem to mostly concern the old Upromise program.
-Some participants complained about not receiving credit for all eligible purchases made with linked credit cards.
-Upromise retired this program except for dining at restaurants, replacing it with their online shopping portal.
+Some participants complained about not receiving credit for all eligible purchases made.
+Upromise re-launched the program in 2018 with a new online shopping portal.
 Some complaints are from long-time participants who prefer the old Upromise.

 Other complaints concern the amount of rewards earned not matching expectations.
 To earn hundreds or thousands of dollars in rebates, you must actively use the Upromise shopping portal and the Upromise credit card.
 You must also link a 529 plan to your Upromise account.
 A passive approach to Upromise will yield much lower rebates.

 Other complaints concern the transfer of rewards to a 529 plan account.
-It takes up to 60 days for the rebates to show up in the participant’s Upromise account, and then there is a threshold before rewards are automatically transferred to the linked 529 plan account.
+In some cases, it can take up to 60 days for rewards to show up in the participant’s Upromise account, and then there is a minimum threshold before rewards are automatically transferred to the linked 529 plan account.